Hesper and Luther Little

-The Hesper and Luther Little were two trade route schooners that were left abandoned in Wiscasset, Maine.
+Hesper and Luther Little were two trade route schooners that were left abandoned at Wiscasset, Maine.
 Both ships were built in Massachusetts in the 1910s, and wound up under one owner by 1932.
 Despite efforts to make use of the two schooners, this last owner went bankrupt and died not long afterwards.
 Both ships were essentially abandoned where their owner had left them in Wiscasset where they were disintegrated over time.
 Despite efforts to save the ships as tourist attractions, both were demolished in 1998 having been finally reduced to piles of debris by the elements.
 Various pieces of the former ships were saved by the public from the local landfill while others are now displayed in museums.

 History

-The Hesper, and Luther Little were both built in or near Somerset, Massachusetts in the later half of the 1910s, each having a different career.
-Both ships had donkey engines that were used for things like the capstan, and hoisting the anchor, but no auxiliary power.
-Their usage was primarily to ship coal and lumber, but by the mid 1920s new steam powered vessels were making cargo sailing ships obsolete.
-One by one the ships were taken out of service, and found their way to Wiscasset where they were placed up for auction.
-The two ships were purchased by Frank Winter in 1932.
-Winter was an entrepreneur who had also bought the Wiscasset and Quebec Railroad in order to operate a Boston-to-Wiscasset coal and lumber business.
-He had the idea to have the ships bring coal north to Wiscasset, and bring lumber back to the south.
-The railroad was to be used to bring lumber, and coal to the interior parts of Maine.
-This idea never came to pass though as Winter's business experienced financial setbacks that led to the railway being ripped up in 1934 in order to pay debts owed.
-Winter later died in 1936 leaving the two schooners abandoned to the elements in Wiscasset Harbor.
+Hesper and Luther Little were built in or near Somerset, Massachusetts, in the late 1910s.
+They had donkey engines to raise the capstan and hoist the anchor, but no auxiliary power.
+The ships were used primarily for coal and lumber.

+By the mid-1920s, steam-powered vessels were making sailing ships obsolete for cargo.
+Hesper and Luther Little were taken out of service.
+They found their way to Wiscasset, where they were purchased at auction in 1932.
+The buyer was Frank Winter, was an entrepreneur who had purchased the Wiscasset and Quebec Railroad to operate a Boston-to-Wiscasset coal and lumber business.
+He planned to have the ships bring coal north to Wiscasset for transshipment to Maine's interior, then to bring lumber from the state's forests back south.
+But Winter's businesses ran into financial difficulties, and the railway was ripped up in 1934 to pay debts.
+When Winter died in 1936, the schooners were abandoned to the elements in Wiscasset Harbor.

-As the ships deteriorated at different rates, the Hesper suffered the most from the decay having been set on fire at least twice.
+Hesper decayed more quickly, thanks in part to at least two incidents of arson.
 There were efforts made to try and preserve the ships, but the town of Wiscasset did not want to spend the money to do so.
-For decades the ships sat where they had been left becoming a tourist attraction as they were highly visible from U.S. Route 1.
-Both ships kept their shapes until the mid 1990s when they substantially disintegrated.
+For decades, the ships sat where they had been left becoming a tourist attraction visible from U.S. Route 1.
+Both ships kept their shapes until the mid-1990s when they substantially disintegrated.
 They were both demolished, and disposed of in the late 1990s after a storm had destroyed the remains.
 The public was allowed to scavenge the remains at the landfill; what was left was run through a wood chipper.